Configure group claims and app roles in tokens

 Group overages

 When you request all groups in your token as shown in the above example, you can't rely on the token having the groups claim in your token.
 There are size limits on tokens and on groups claims so that they don't become too large.
-When the user is a member of too many groups, your app will need to get the user's group membership from Microsoft Graph.
+When the user is a member of too many groups, your app needs to get the user's group membership from Microsoft Graph.
 The limits for groups in a groups claim are:

-• 200 groups for JWT tokens.
+• 200 groups for JSON web tokens (JWT).

-• 150 groups for SAML tokens.
+• 150 groups for Security Assertion Markup Language (SAML) tokens.

 • Six groups when using the implicit flow (for example, using ASP.NET core that gets ID tokens through the implicit flow part of a hybrid flow).